stilljake/serverless-munki/README.md

 ### Munki

-You can administer your munki repo however you are used to by checking out your GitHub repo locally and making your required changes inside the `munki_repo` folder.
+You can administer your munki repo whatever way you are used to by checking out your GitHub repo locally and making your required changes inside the `munki_repo` folder.
 When changes are pushed to the remote Master branch, they will be automatically synced to your S3 bucket via the `sync-repo` workflow.

 #### Clean Repo

-The `clean-repo` workflow will remove older, unused software items from the munki repo.
+The `clean-repo` workflow will remove older, unused software items from the Munki repo.
 By default it is scheduled to run every Tuesday at 19:00.
 You can change this by editing `.github/workflows/clean-repo.yml`.

 ## Acknowledgements